 The Serious Side Effects of Long-Term Opioid Use

-Opioids use is not without consequences.
-These powerful drugs can have a long list of side effects and long-term effects.
-Here’s what you need to know about how opioids work in your brain, body, and the side effects of short and long-term use.
+Here’s what you need to know about how opioids work in your brain and body and the side effects of short and long-term use.

 What Are Opioids?